 The Singapore Stored Value Facility Company (Singapore SVF)

-Since 2003, Healy Consultants Group PLC has assisted our Clients with registering the optimal vehicle for financial services companies across the globe.
-One attractive option for e-wallet and payment card services is the incorporation of SVF business entity in Singapore.
+Since 2003, Healy Consultants Group PLC has assisted our multi-national Clients with registering the optimal vehicle for financial services companies across the globe.
+The Stored Value Facility (SVF) LLC is an attractive option for e-wallet and e-payment card services:

 What are the advantages of registering a Singapore company to offer SVF services?

 - If properly structured, Singaporean SVF companies can be legally exempt from i) Singaporean corporate income tax ii) withholding tax and GST and iii) Singaporean regulatory licenses;

 - Using an SVF scheme is a solution to safely and quickly start issuing electronic money in Singapore;

 - It takes less than one week to register a Singapore SVF company.